wbabik/Practical_computing/Class_3/Class3.md

 > (word count) Returns the number of lines, words and characters contained in the file.
 The `-l` option gives only the number of lines, `-w` only the number of words, `-c` only the number of characters.
 >
 > `man [options] command`
 > (manual) Opens the manual for the command.
 Man displays comprehensive documentation of the command/program, which may be quite technical.
-To get more limited, but often more accessible help, many programs support `--help` option
+To get more limited, but often more accessible help, many programs support `--help` or `-h` option.
+Or use Google :)
 >
 > `passwd`
 > (password) Allows the user to change his password, as we already did.